ibm-cloud-docs/containers/ts-storage-ca-apikey-reset.md

 {: #ts-storage-ca-apikey-reset}
 {: support}

-**Infrastructure provider**:
+**Infrastructure provider**: VPC
-VPC

 After you reset your API key, autoscaling fails with an IAM permission error.
 {: tsSymptoms}

-Resetting your API key means the credentials the cluster autoscaler add-on uses is no longer valid.
+Resetting your API key means the credentials that the cluster autoscaler add-on uses are no longer valid.
 After resetting your API key, you must reset the cluster autoscaler controller to use the latest API key for volume provisioning.
 {: tsCauses}

 After resetting your API key, you must re-create the cluster autoscaler controller pod.
-To re-create the controller pod, delete it by running the following command:
+To re-create the controller pod, delete it by running the following commands.
 {: tsResolve}

 1. Get the autoscaler pod name.